-2.2.3 Intangible assets
+4.3 Intangible assets

 Intangible assets comprise computer software licences.
-Intangible assets are recognised at cost.
-Intangible assets with a definite useful life are amortised using the straight-line method over their estimated useful economic life, generally not exceeding 4 years.
+Intangible assets are recognised initially at cost.
+Intangible assets with definite useful lives are amortised using the straight-line method over their estimated useful economic lives, generally not exceeding 4 years.
+Amortisation is generally recognised in profit or loss.

 The intangible assets of the Company have a definite useful life.
 At each date of the statement of financial position, intangible assets are reviewed for indications of impairment or changes in estimated future economic benefits.
 If such indications exist, the intangible assets are analysed to assess whether their carrying amount is fully recoverable.
 An impairment loss is recognised if the carrying amount exceeds the recoverable amount.
-The estimated useful life and amortisation method are reviewed at the end of each reporting year and are adjusted for if appropriate.
+An asset's carrying amount is written down to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
+The estimated useful life and amortisation method are